GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/geometry-monster/9-adding-bombs.md

 ![](/gdevelop5/tutorials/geometry-monster/135.png)

 Launch the game and see the shapes falling down the screen, with bombs appearing once every few shapes and falling independently.
-Colleting shapes give you points, while bombs do nothing yet.
+Collecting shapes give you points, while bombs do nothing yet.

 Bombs are challenging, so let's make the gameplay a little bit easier by introducing [lives](/gdevelop5/tutorials/geometry-monster/10-more-lives).